Brane105/Brane105/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything that can teach me
-- 📫 How to reach me no return value /kidding just check me and AKA-luci
+- 📫 How to reach me @brane105 AKA-luci

 <!---
 Brane105/Brane105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.